Guild Wars (video game)

-Guild Wars is a multiplayer online action role-playing game developed by ArenaNet, a subsidiary of South Korean game publisher NCSOFT, and released in 2005.
-As the original installment of the Guild Wars series, its campaign was retroactively titled Prophecies to differentiate it from the content of subsequent releases.
+Guild Wars is an online rpg developed by ArenaNet, a subsidiary of South Korean game publisher NCSOFT, and released in 2005.
+As the original instalment of the Guild Wars series, its campaign was retroactively retitled Guild Wars: Prophecies to differentiate it from the content of subsequent releases.
 The game contains a co-operative role-playing portion and a competitive Player versus Player (PvP) portion.
 In PvP, players may use either their co-operative characters or PvP-exclusive characters who are inherently maximum level and have account-based access to unlocked content.

-A remaster update, Guild Wars Reforged was officially announced by ArenaNet on 18 November 2025 and is due to release on December 3 2025.
+A rerelease of the game titled Guild Wars Reforged, with modern enhancements such as upgraded visuals and audio, a redesigned high-DPI–friendly interface, a new quest-tracking system, and full modern controller support was released on December 3, 2025.
+The game was also released on mobile platforms on June 24th, 2026.

 Gameplay

 Players use a 3D avatar to interact with the world around them.
 The game predominantly features a third-person perspective but also has the option of first-person.
 These characters are able to walk/run and interact with other characters through chat.
 They can also perform actions such as fighting and picking up objects, as well as interacting with special objects.